-Results from Brazil : Analysed samples originated from both, commercial and trial sites (both treated and untreated plots) from the following states : Bahia, Mato Grosso do Sul, Mato Grosso, Parana, Sao Paulo, Minas Gerais, Goias, Rio Grande do Sul, Santa Catarina and Tocantins.
-In general, the sensitivity range was observed to be similar to the previous year but the frequency of the C-I86F mutation increased slightly.
+Results from Brazil: Majority of studies are finished.
+Analysed samples originated from both, commercial and trial sites (both treated and untreated plots) from the following states: Mato Grosso do Sul, Mato Grosso, Parana, Sao Paulo, Minas Gerais, Goias, Rio Grande do Sul, Santa Catarina and Tocantins.

+In general, the sensitivity range was observed to be similar to the previous year and also the frequency of the C-I86F mutation was quite stable and comparable with the previous season

-Results from Paraguay : Limited monitoring studies (sensitivity tests and mutation analysis) showed that the frequency of SDHI adaptation was low to moderate.
+Results from Paraguay: Monitoring studies (sensitivity tests and mutation analysis) showed that the frequency fo SDHI adaptation is quite low and less frequent than in most Brazilian regions.

-Results from Bolivia : Limited monitoring studies were performed and all samples analysed did not indicate any SDHI-adaptation.
-The results were based on sensitivity analysis by detached leaf assays.
+Results from Bolivia: Initial studies were performed and all samples analysed did not indicate any SDHI-adaptation.
+The tests were limited to sensitivity analysis by detached leaf assays.